Nikhilanand417/DevOps/README.md

-# DevOps
+Devops is a leading technology in the industry.
-This is a practice session
+This is a practice session.